MA Landscape Architecture

 - A Levels: ABB.

-- A Levels: ABB.
-GCSE Mathematics or an approved science, and English, required at Grade C or 4.
+- A Levels: no specific A Level subjects required.
+GCSEs: English at C or 4 and one from Biology or Human Biology, Chemistry, Computer Science or equivalent, Geography, Geology, Mathematics, Physics, or Science at C or 4.
 Evidence of artistic ability is normally required at either A Level or GCSE.

-- IB: Award of Diploma with 34 points overall and grades 655 in HL subjects.
-SL English at 5 and Mathematics or an approved science at grade 4 .
-Evidence of artistic ability is normally required at either Higher or Standard Level, e.g. Visual Arts or Design Technology.
+- IB: HL: no specific subjects required.
+SL: English at 5 and one of Biology or Human Biology, Chemistry, Computer Science or equivalent, Geography, Mathematics, or Physics at 4.
+Evidence of artistic ability is normally required at either HL or SL, e.g. Visual Arts or Design Technology.

 We welcome applications from students studying a wide range of international qualifications.